akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 **10 February 1115**

 After some time, Sir Guy was brought before the Queen in the Great Hall.
 A small crowd had gathered – nobles, clerks, a few knights.
-Roger of Salisbury stood at the Queen’s side, a parchment in his hand.
+Roger, Bishop of Salisbury and Robert de Beaumont, Earl of Leicester, stood at the Queen’s side.

 Matilda’s voice was cold.
-“Sir Guy de Montfort, you have been found guilty of attempted kidnapping, of forging a document to defraud the King’s justice, and of plotting against the King’s vow.
+“Guy de Montfort of Évreux, you have been found guilty of attempted kidnapping, of forging documents to defraud the King’s justice, and of plotting against the King’s vow.
+These are treasonous acts.
 Do you have anything to say for yourself?”

-Sir Guy stood in chains, his face pale.
+Guy stood in chains, his face pale.
 “I acted alone.
 I wanted Stanwey.
 There was no larger plot.”

-The Queen’s eyes narrowed.
-“You expect me to believe that?”
+The Queen’s eyes narrowed, but she turned aside.
+“Lord Beaumont?”

-“It is the truth.”

-Roger stepped forward.
-“The forged document was written by a clerk in the employ of the Flemish merchant.
-The merchant has been arrested for defrauding the King’s customs.
-He will be deported.
-The clerk has vanished.
-Your accomplices have abandoned you.”
+Lord Robert de Beaumont stepped forward.
+“My lady, the document were fabricated by a clerk in the employ of a Flemish merchant.
+The merchant was been arrested this morning.
+Your accomplices have abandoned you, Montfort.”

 Sir Guy said nothing.